mihajlo-perendija/ASVSP/README.md

 <br> *Note: As retention periods of Kafka topics have not been implemented as planned, the consumer application should be stopped after the first startup and started again, this will be fixed in the next version.*

 To run batch jobs and visualize results do the following:
-1. Go to the localhost:8282 and run the analytics_dag. *Note: Keep in mind that this can take a long time depending on your computer resources.*
+1. Go to the localhost:8282 to open Apache Airflow UI.
+2. Run the analytics_dag and monitor the progress of jobs in the DAG. *Note: Keep in mind that this can take a long time depending on your computer resources.*
-2. After all of the jobs, or some of the analytic ones, are completed, go to the localhost:3001 to use the Metabase app to see and visualize the results stored in MongoDB.
+3. After all of the jobs, or some of the analytic ones, are completed, go to the localhost:3001 to open the Metabase app to see and visualize the results stored in MongoDB.
+4. You can also view the logs of spark jobs in airflow if you don't wish to set up the Metabase app or use Mongo Express (localhost:8085) to see the data in MongoDB.